 Ammonia removal occurs in both the Oxidation Ponds and the FGRs.
 In the Oxidation Ponds, ammonia removal is achieved through biological nitrification as well as uptake by algae, and as a result it is highly susceptible to seasonal fluctuations.
 Lower removal rates occur during the fall/winter (Oct-May) when ambient temperatures are low and daytime is shorter; whereas, higher removal rates occur during the summer (Jun-Sep) when ambient temperatures are high and daytime is longer.
-Consequently, nitrification in the FGRs is the primary process of ammonia removal between October and May as they are less susceptible to ambient weather conditions.
+Consequently, nitrification in the FGRs is the primary process of ammonia removal between October and May.
 A small additional increment of ammonia removal occurs in the DMFs, so concentrations in the final effluent are slightly lower than that in the FGR effluent.
 The WPCP's NPDES permit includes seasonal performance limits for ammonia that reflect the seasonal variability in the performance of the two processes.
 A review of the data and a discussion of performance optimization strategies is provided below.

+Ammonia

-Ammonia Type Limit Performance Daily 26 mg/L (Oct-May) 0.10 - 14.3 mg/L (MDEL): 5 mg/L (Jun-Sept) 0.07 - 0.97 mg/L Monthly 18 mg/L (Oct-May) 0.13 - 8.51 mg/L (AMEL): 2 mg/L (Jun-Sept) 0.09 - 0.38 mg/L
+Type Limit Performance

+Daily 26 mg/L (Oct-May) 0.10 - 12.3 mg/L

+(MDEL): 5 mg/L (Jun-Sept) 0.08 - 2.55 mg/L

+Monthly 18 mg/L (Oct-May) 0.24 - 10.6 mg/L

+(AMEL): 2 mg/L (Jun-Sept) 0.18 - 0.86 mg/L